University of Kragujevac, Faculty of Economics and Business: Undergraduate Study Programmes

-In 2020 the Faculty of Economics received an international accreditation for its bachelor studies module Accounting and Business Finance from the British Association of Chartered Certified Accountants (ACCA) – the global professional accounting body offering the Chartered Certified Accountant qualification.
-ACCA has provided recognition of exams passed at the Faculty of Economics and automatic exemption from six ACCA exams (F1-F4 and F9) for all students who complete their bachelor academic studies in the module Accounting and Business Finance starting in 2021.
-With this accreditation, the Faculty of Economics received international confirmation of its efforts to improve the quality of studies and provide relevant and recognized knowledge by ACCA, as the most important institution in the field of education of accountants and auditors in the world.
+In 2020 the FEB received an international accreditation for its undergraduate studies module Accounting and Business Finance from the British Association of Chartered Certified Accountants (ACCA) – the global professional accounting body offering the Chartered Certified Accountant qualification.
+ACCA has provided recognition of exams passed at the FEB and automatic exemption from seven ACCA exams for all students who complete their bachelor academic studies in the module Accounting and Business Finance starting in 2021.
+With this accreditation, the FEB received international confirmation of its efforts to improve the quality of studies and provide relevant and recognized knowledge by ACCA, as the most important institution in the field of education of accountants and auditors in the world.
+The ACCA reaccreditation has been secured in 2025.

 Graduate Study programmes

-The curriculum of graduate studies at the Faculty comprises 13 courses:
+The graduate studies at the FEB are structured across three study programmes: